Data Science in a Glass Box

 Can we reproduce exactly what we published last year?

 Without release provenance, those questions often become an exercise in digging through Git history, CI logs, and institutional memory.
+You are reliant on someone remembering what happened, rather than the system preserving the evidence.
+With it, every release becomes self-describing.

 The first principle: build, then promote